Ks89/Angular2-ng2menu-webpack2-example/README.md

-# Angular2 angular2-ladda + Webpack 2 Example
+# Angular2 ng2admin webpack2 Example

-A small example of how to use angualar2-ladda with webpack 2

-BROKEN!!!!

 ##How to use it